-Students are expected to telephone the field instructor at the beginning of the field day to report illness or any other emergency requiring absence during the student's field time.
-Hours missed must be made up before the end of the quarter, or at some other period by special arrangement with the Field Instructor.
+Students are expected to telephone the field instructor (or text, if this is field instructors preference) at the beginning of the field day to report illness or any other emergency requiring absence during the student's field time.
+Hours missed must be made up before the end of the semester, or at some other period by special arrangement with the Field Instructor.

-Absences that exceed more than one field day per quarter, whether consecutive or not, regardless of the situation, are required to be reported to the field instructor and field liaison by the student.
+Absences that exceed more than one field day per semester, whether consecutive or not, regardless of the situation, are required to be reported to the field instructor and field liaison by the student.
 The Field Instructor will report a student's absences that exceed two consecutive field days to the Faculty Liaison either via telephone or e-mail.
-"No-shows" (absence without notifying field instructor/preceptor) are unacceptable unless a medical emergency prevented the student from first contacting his/her field instructor or preceptor before not showing up for field placement.
+"No- shows" (absence without notifying field instructor/preceptor) are unacceptable unless a medical emergency prevented the student from first contacting his/her field instructor or preceptor before not showing up for field placement.